5:150-AP1- Personnel Records

 - The Superintendent or designee will provide the employee the opportunity for inspection within seven working days after the request.
 If such deadline cannot reasonably be met, the District will have an additional seven days to comply.

 - The employee will inspect the personnel record at the District’s administrative office during normal working hours or at another time mutually convenient to the employee and the Superintendent or designee.

 - Inspection of personnel records will be conducted under the supervision of an administrative staff member.

-- Neither an employee nor his or her designated representative will have access to records that are treated as exceptions in the Illinois Personnel Record Review Act discussed below.
+- Neither an employee nor his or her designated representative will have access to records that are treated as exceptions in the PRRA discussed below.

 - The employee may copy material maintained in his or her personnel record.
 Payment for record copying will be based on the District’s actual costs of duplication.